sakshi156493/Smartphone_sales-/README.md

-# 📱 Smartphone Sales Analysis Dashboard
+# 📱 Smartphone Sales Analysis (Excel Dashboard)

 ## 📌 Project Overview
-This project focuses on analyzing smartphone sales data to uncover key trends and insights.
-The dashboard provides a clear visualization of sales performance across different brands, regions, and time periods using Power BI.
+This project focuses on analyzing smartphone sales data using Microsoft Excel.
+It provides insights into sales performance, trends, and patterns across different brands, regions, and time periods through an interactive dashboard.

 ---